How Starvation Affects Mental Health: What Happens to Your Brain During an Eating Disorder

 The Minnesota Starvation Experiment remains one of the most important studies on how starvation affects mental health.

-In this study, healthy men were placed on a restricted diet.
+In this study, healthy men were placed on a prolonged restricted diet.
 The results were striking:

 • Participants became preoccupied with food